 Franchising is one of three business strategies a company may use in capturing market share.
 The others are company owned units or a combination of company owned and franchised units.

-- A successful method of doing business
+- A successful method of doing business (best practices)

 - A proven marketing and distribution system

 In short, franchising is a strategic alliance between groups of people who have specific relationships and responsibilities with a common goal to dominate markets, i.e., to get and keep more customers than their competitors.

 There are many misconceptions about franchising, but probably the most widely held is that you as a franchisee are “buying a franchise.”
 In reality you are investing your assets in a system to utilize the brand name, operating system and ongoing support.
 You and everyone in the system are licensed to use the brand name and operating system.

 The business relationship is a joint commitment by all franchisees to get and keep customers.
 Legally you are bound to get and keep them using the prescribed marketing and operating systems of the franchisor.

 To be successful in franchising you must understand the business and legal ramifications of your relationship with the franchisor and all the franchisees.
 Your focus must be on working with other franchisees and company managers to market the brand, and fully use the operating system to get and keep customers.

 Throughout this article we will discuss in detail some of the benefits of conducting business as part of a larger group.

 Other franchisees and company operated units are not your competition.
 The opposite is true.
 They and you share the task of establishing the brand as the dominant brand in all markets entered and reinforcing the customers’s familiarity with and trust in the brand.
 So in this respect you are working as a team with others in the system.
 Other franchisees share with you the responsibility for quality, consistency, convenience, and other factors that define your franchise and insures repeat business for everyone.
 Increasing the value of the brand name is a shared responsibility of the franchisor and franchisee.